shephertz/AppWarpCocos2DX/README.md

 * Edit proj.android\jni\Android.mk file

+* Add $(call import-module,curl/prebuilt/android) to Android.mk file if you are using cocos V3.X or above for enabling cURL support.

 Add AppWarp source c and cpp files so that they can also be built.
 After adding the AppWarp source files, your android.mk file should be as follows:

 ```